πŸ€– BCH709 AI Assistant: Ask questions about this class using NotebookLM

 HOMER Motif Analysis

-# Install HOMER genome (run once)
+# Install HOMER genome (run once) β€” must match the build used for alignment

-configureHomer.pl -install hg38
+configureHomer.pl -install hg19

 findMotifsGenome.pl usage: findMotifsGenome.pl <peaks.bed> <genome> <output_dir/> [options]